 - Written words should be linked to the spoken language

-However, many parents want to implement language learning at home since they aren’t able to journey to Asia.
-And even children who move to another country might take a few months to get adjusted.
+However, many parents like us want to implement language learning at home.
+Even children who move to another country might take a few months to get adjusted.

 As Dr. Oliver Tu writes in this advice post, “The concepts are simple but the devil is in the detail.
 Execution is the key.”

 A language learning environment is necessary for all languages and may require a change in mindset toward the minority language.

 For example purposes in this post, I will generally refer to English as the dominant language and Chinese as the minority language.
 However, the steps should apply to any language (our nanny has used these guidelines for Korean).